Stanton, Kentucky

 Stanton is a home rule-class city in and the county seat of Powell County, Kentucky, United States.
-The population was 2,733 at the 2010 census.
+The population was 3,251 in the 2020 census.

 Stanton is the birthplace of Hall of Fame thoroughbred horse trainer Woody Stephens.

 History

-The first post office to be located in present-day Stanton was established on July 7, 1849 and was named Beaver Pond, because of the settlement's proximity to a small body of water resulting from a beaver dam.
+The first post office to be located in present-day Stanton was established on July 7, 1849, and was named Beaver Pond, because of the settlement's proximity to a small body of water resulting from a beaver dam.
 In 1852, both the post office and the settlement were renamed Stanton for Richard H. Stanton, who served in Congress from 1849 to 1855 and later as a U.S. senator.

 In the late 1800s and early 1900s, Stanton (and nearby Clay City) were booming logging centers for Eastern Kentucky.
 The city was also connected to much of the country by a railroad that went through the city and county.
 Since then the railroad has been removed.
 The original train depot still exists and is home to the Powell County Tourism Association.